 Yes it is!
 Not even a single flash or light is in the dark room.
-To keep the room completely dark, you will be asked to place all potential sources of light such as cigarettes, lighters, watches, mobile phones or cameras in the free lockers at your disposal in the basement just before the restrooms.
-You can also use the lockers to drop your coat and/or purse, bags, etc.
+To keep the room completely dark, you will be asked to place all your belongings as well as all potential sources of light such as cigarettes, lighters, watches, mobile phones or cameras in the free lockers at your disposal in the welcoming area.

 Even if we don’t make any discrimination, blind people are naturally more efficient in the darkness and are the best to do the job in such context.
 You will become blind for at least an hour and a half, and you will have to trust your server.
 It is a true “transfer of trust”, and an amazing and positive approach to raise awareness about blindness and disability in general.